livingcodez/chattidy/README.md

 ## Features

-- **Live AI Assistance**: Real-time help powered by Google Gemini 2.0 Flash Live
+ - **Live AI Assistance**: Real-time help powered by Kimi-k2 via OpenRouter
 - **Screen & Audio Capture**: Analyzes what you see and hear for contextual responses
 - **Multiple Profiles**: Interview, Sales Call, Business Meeting, Presentation, Negotiation
 - **Transparent Overlay**: Always-on-top window that can be positioned anywhere